vonaka/verify-rust-std/doc/src/challenges/0002-intrinsics-memory.md

-Annotate and verify all the functions that below that expose intrinsics with safety contracts
+Annotate and verify all the functions below that expose intrinsics with safety contracts

 | Function | Location |
 |---------|---------|